mafaldao21/habit-tracker/README.md

 ##How does it work?

 Simply start by creating a habit, including the frequency you want to implement it in your life.
 Then, check off the box when you've completed the habit.
 The goal is to keep on checking that box.
-Easy as that!
+Easy as that

+Check out our app! ---> https://dontbreakmychain.herokuapp.com/